shakfu/cyfaust/README.md

 | 6  | common   | build cyfaust wheels    | `python3 scripts/manage.py wheel --release`   |
 | 7  | common   | test cyfaust wheels     | `python3 scripts/manage.py wheel --test`      |

+Notes*

+[`*`] Prerequisites consists of general and platform-specific requirements.

+The general requirements are:

+1.  `libfaust` configured to be built with the c, c++, codebox, interp_comp, and rust backends and the executable, static and dynamic targets.

+2. `libsndile` and `libsamplerate` for faust `soundfile` primitive support (not yet implemented)

+Platform specific requirements are covered in the next sections.

 ## Windows

-To build cyfaust you will need a c++ compiler such as [visual studio community edition](https://visualstudio.microsoft.com/vs/community/) and make sure to install c++/windows sdk build support, `git`, and `cmake`.
+To build cyfaust you will need python to be installed (3.9+), a c++ compiler such as [visual studio community edition](https://visualstudio.microsoft.com/vs/community/) and make sure to install c++ and Windows SDK development support, as well as `git`, and `cmake`.

-Then do something like the following:
+Then do something like the following in a terminal:

 ```bash
 git clone https://github.com/shakfu/cyfaust.git